rufatpro/gonka-docs/docs/host/quickstart.md

 - 26657 - Tendermint RPC (querying the blockchain, broadcasting transactions)
 - 8000 - Application service (configurable)

-!!! note "CRITICAL WARNING: Ports 9100 and 9200 MUST NOT be publicly accessible"
+!!! note "CRITICAL WARNING:  Ports 9100, 9200 on API node, and 8080,5050 on MLNode MUST NOT be publicly accessible"
-    Ports 9100 and 9200 are internal service ports.
-If exposed to the public internet they create a severe security vulnerability.
-A third party could stop your node at any point, if the ports are exposed.

-    **Requirement:**
+    The following ports are internal-only:
+    - `9100`, `9200` — Network Node internal API
+    — `5050` — ML Node / vLLM inference API
+    — `8080` — ML Node API

+    If any of these ports are exposed to the public internet, your node is vulnerable.
+A third party can freely send requests, overload your ML Node, disrupt mining, or cause your node to drop out of an epoch.

+    **Requirements:**

-    - Allow access to 9100 and 9200 only from a private network.
+    — Allow access to these ports only from localhost or a private network — Never expose them publicly
-    - Never expose these ports to the public internet.
+    — Docker defaults are NOT secure

+    === "CASE 1: ML Node and Network Node on the SAME machine" Bind ports to localhost only.
+        **Network Node (`docker-compose.yml`)**
-    If your MLNode container and Network node containers are on the **same machine**, you can simply edit `gonka/deploy/join/docker-compose.yml`:
+        If your ML Node container and Network node containers are on the same machine, you can simply edit `gonka/deploy/join/docker-compose.yml`:
+        api:
         ```
-    api:
            ports:
               - "127.0.0.1:9100:9100"
               - "127.0.0.1:9200:9200"
         ```
-    Instead of:
+      **  ML Node (`docker-compose.ML Node.yml`)**
+        ports:
         ```
+          - "127.0.0.1:${PORT:-8080}:8080"
+          - "127.0.0.1:${INFERENCE_PORT:-5050}:5000"
+        ```
+        Do NOT use:

         - "9100:9100"
         - "9200:9200"
-    ```
+        - "5050:5000"
+        - "8080:8080"

-    If MLNode and Network node containers are on **different machines**, the fix above won't work and the particular way of protecting these ports depends on your setup.
-You should setup connection between MLNode and Network containers either using the same docker network, or by setting up a private network between the machines, exposing the ports in this network and closing the port for public.
+    === "CASE 2: ML Node and Network Node on DIFFERENT machines" If ML Node and Network node containers are on different machines, the fix described in Case 1 won't work and the particular way of protecting these ports depends on your setup.
+You should setup connection between ML Node and Network containers either using the same docker network, or by setting up a private network between the machines, exposing the ports in this network and closing the port for public.
 In this case you should also properly set up `DAPI_API__POC_CALLBACK_URL` variable in config.
+This URL must point to a private/internal address, not a public address.

 ## Setup Your Nodes